zxb2945/Learn-CS-by-yourself/CSLecture/Ultimate AWS Certified Solutions Architect Associate AWS认证课程.md

 > So Dynamodb Global Table is true answer here

 **TTL**: Automatically delete items after an expiry timestamp

+> 例题
+>
+> A company is creating a three-tier web application consisting of a web server, an application server, and a database server.
+The application will track GPS coordinates of packages as they are being delivered.
+The application will update the database every 0-5 seconds.
+> The tracking will need to read a fast as possible for users to check the status of their packages.
+Only a few packages might be tracked on some days, whereas millions of package might be tracked on other days.
+Tracking will need to be searchable by tracking ID customer ID and order ID.
+Order than 1 month no longer read to be tracked.
+> What should a solutions architect recommend to accomplish this with minimal cost of ownership?
+>
+> - A. Use Amazon DynamoDB Enable Auto Scaling on the DynamoDB table.
+Schedule an automatic deletion script for items older than 1 month.
+> - B. Use Amazon DynamoDB with global secondary indexes.
+Enable Auto Scaling on the DynamoDB table and the global secondary indexes.
+Enable TTL on the DynamoDB table. **Most Voted**
+> - C. Use an Amazon RDS On-Demand instance with Provisioned IOPS (PIOPS).
+Enable Amazon CloudWatch alarms to send notifications when PIOPS are exceeded.
+Increase and decrease PIOPS as needed.
+> - D. Use an Amazon RDS Reserved Instance with Provisioned IOPS (PIOPS).
+Enable Amazon CloudWatch alarms to send notification when PIOPS are exceeded.
+Increase and decrease PIOPS as needed.

 ## 214 API Gateway Overview